cloudnative-pg/cloudnative-pg/docs/src/connection_pooling.md

 - `SHOW POOLS` (prefix: `cnp_pgbouncer_pools`)
 - `SHOW STATS` (prefix: `cnp_pgbouncer_stats`)

-Similarly to the Cloud Native PostgreSQL instance, the exporter runs on port `9127` of each pod running PgBouncer, and also provides metrics related to the Go runtime (with prefix `go_*`).
+Similarly to the CloudNativePG instance, the exporter runs on port `9127` of each pod running PgBouncer, and also provides metrics related to the Go runtime (with prefix `go_*`).
 You can debug the exporter on a pod running PgBouncer through the following command: